Plone on Google App Engine, Anyone?

 Advertisement

-12 Responses to “Plone on Google App Engine, Anyone?”
+12 thoughts on “Plone on Google App Engine, Anyone?

 1. ZODB is one of the central parts of Zope and Plone.
 But idea is very interesting.